jakep3/Project-4/README.md

 ___PART 2___
 The following are the results from part 2 of the project.

-  1.Find a short time period that there is a marine mammal vocalization in recorded data and plot its spectrogram.
-    i.
-The time and location was ....
+  1. There is a marine mammal vocalization recorded on the RS01SLBS device on October 6th 2017.
+The spectrogram of the recorded data can be seen in Figure 9.

    ![](9.JPG)

 __Figure 9:__ Spectrogram for a short period of time that there is marine mammal vocalization.

-  2. Find a short time period that there is an airgun noise in recorded data and plot its spectrogram.
-    i.
-The time and location was ...
+  2. There is airgun noise at the Asial Seabase RS03AXBS site on August 1st 2019.
+The spectrogram of the recorded data can be seen in Figure 10.

   ![](10.JPG)

 __Figure 10:__ Spectrogram for a short period of time that there is airgun noise.

-  3. Find a short time period that there is an earthquake or a volcano eruption in recorded data and plot its spectrogram.
-    i.
-The time and location was ...
+  3. There was earthquake/volcano eruption activity at the Axial seamount CE04OSBP site on April 15th 1017.
+The spectrogram of the recorded data can be seen in Figure 11.

   ![](11.JPG)